theimpossibleastronaut/rmw/README.md

     $HOME/.local/share/Waste/files
     $HOME/.local/share/Waste/info

-If one of the WASTE folders is on removable media, then the user has the option of appending ',removable'.
+If one of the WASTE directories is on removable media, then the user has the option of appending ',removable'.

-If a folder has ',removable' appended to it, rmw will not try to create it; it must be initially created manually.
-When rmw runs, it will check to see if the folder exists (which means the removable media containing the folder is currently mounted).
-If rmw can't find the folder, it is assumed the media containing the folder isn't mounted and that folder will not be used for the current run of rmw.
+If a directory has ',removable' appended to it, rmw will not try to create it; it must be initially created manually.
+When rmw runs, it will check to see if the directory exists (which means the removable media containing the directory is currently mounted).
+If rmw can't find the directory, it is assumed the media containing the directory isn't mounted and that directory will not be used for the current run of rmw.

-With the media mounted, once you manually create the waster folder for that device (e.g. ".Trash-$UID") and run rmw, it will automatically create the two required sub-directories "Trash-$UID/info" and ".Trash-$UID/files".
+With the media mounted, once you manually create the waster directory for that device (e.g. ".Trash-$UID") and run rmw, it will automatically create the two required sub-directories "Trash-$UID/info" and ".Trash-$UID/files".
 The directory you create must match what's